4neesh/DevBlog/src/posts/098_repos.md

 <br>
 <h4>About this blog</h4>
 <p>
 I originally expected this blog to be fairly short; while the Repo market is worth trillions of dollars in a global market, it consists of a fairly simple exchange (as we will later see).
-The elevated importance of Repos as the 'pipelines of the global financial system' will take this blog through a more interesting turn to understanding monetary policy and as a means for governments can influence the behaviour of the repo market participants.
+The elevated importance of Repos as the 'pipelines of the global financial system' will take this blog through a more interesting turn to understanding monetary policy and as a means for central banks to influence the behaviour of the repo market participants.
 </p>

 <br>
 <h4>What is a Repo?</h4>
 <p>
 The term 'Repo' is short for repurchase agreement.
-A repurchase agreement is commonly referred to as a 'pawn shop' for banks, let's look at why..
+A repurchase agreement is commonly referred to as a 'pawn shop' for banks, let's look at why...
 </p>
 <p>
 A repurchase agreement is used by banks to trade debt for cash.
 With this in mind, this means banks <u>need</u> cash and are happy to trade the high-grade securities they own for it.
 In a single line, a Repo is a 'short term collateralised loan', where emphasis on 'collateralised' should be taken.
 The debt traded in a Repo tends to be of high credit quality, such as a government bond.
 Repurchase agreements are typically traded on an exchange; let's look at an example: <br>